 - Article 5 describes the specific principles that should be kept in mind while processing personal data of the users.
-It requires the companies to process data lawfully and fairly, should be adequate and relevant in relation to the purpose with which it is collected.
+It requires the companies to process data lawfully and fairly, should be adequate and relevant about the purpose with which it is collected.

-- Article 7 describes the conditions of consent, which a business should consider while taking consent from the users in relation to data gathering and processing, along with the sharing of data with other third parties.
+- Article 7 describes the conditions of consent, which a business should consider while taking consent from the users about data gathering and processing, along with the sharing of data with other third parties.

 - Article 24 briefly describes the responsibility of a data controller, where the data controller must explain the purposes of processing and evaluate the risks involved as per their intensity.

 GDPR compliance in your policy’s and other processes can save your business from hefty fines and penalties.
 To implement the necessary changes to comply with the GDPR, most businesses will need to have expert guidance, advanced technology and employee training.